 Slap in the face

-Critical race theory may not be taught in schools as a theory, but when parents discover that their children are asked to “declare their pronouns” in class (potentially forcing gay and transgender kids to come out of the closet before they’re ready); are segregated by race in the (mistaken) assumption that creating race-based “affinity spaces” helps children understand systematic racism; when they learn that schools want to ban standardized testing as well as gifted and talented programs, because they reveals racial disparities, and spend hundreds of thousands of dollars on external “equity assessments” — money that could be spend on airconditioning, school lunches and higher teachers’ pay — telling them “critical race theory” isn’t being taught is not reassuring.
+Critical race theory may not be taught in schools as a theory, but when parents discover that their children are asked to “declare their pronouns” in class (potentially forcing gay and transgender kids to come out of the closet before they’re ready); are segregated by race in the (mistaken) assumption that creating race-based “affinity spaces” will help children understand systematic racism; when they learn that schools want to ban standardized testing as well as gifted and talented programs, because they reveals racial disparities, and spend hundreds of thousands of dollars on external “equity assessments” — money that could be spend on airconditioning, school lunches and higher teachers’ pay — telling them “critical race theory” isn’t being taught is not reassuring.

 When 1.7 million illegal crossings are recorded on the southern border in a year, the highest since counting began in 1960, and just 2 percent of immigrants who are denied asylum or a visa are forced to leave the country, telling voters there isn’t a crisis — or, worse, that their concerns about immigration are racist — feels like a slap in the face.